 Innovation, creativity, and public interest in the arts and humanities has been at the forefront of the development of the digital age.
 At the same time digital innovation, the on-line revolution, the potential for an ‘infinite archive’, and associated changes to the way both people and organisations interact are opening up new opportunities and challenges for arts and humanities research.

 There is huge potential to develop new ways of working to enhance access and creativity, but the digital age also raises complex questions of responsibility, identity, privacy, and data security that need to be addressed.

 Engineers, computer scientists, and developers are providing the infrastructure for these changes but innovation within the arts and humanities will be essential to exploiting their potential to transform methods of organising, interpreting, and using knowledge.

-Arts and humanities research perspectives on issues such as forms of knowledge and perception, modes of reproduction and dissemination, and the ways in which society as a whole communicates and uses knowledge will be crucial to understanding the potential, scope, limits, and impacts of digital technologies.
+Arts and humanities research provides perspectives on issues such as forms of knowledge and perception, modes of reproduction and dissemination, and the ways in which society as a whole communicates and uses knowledge.
+These research perspectives are crucial in understanding the potential, scope, limits, and impacts of digital technologies.

 Probing these research issues will engage a broad range of partners in creative and cultural industries e.g. theatre companies, national institutions, galleries, publishing, law, and media companies.

 The results of research into digital transformations will be of significant benefit to individuals, policy makers, business, cultural organisations, and researchers.

 The AHRC has identified Digital Transformations as a priority area.
 The AHRC is seeking to build on existing links and establish new ones between this theme and other current activities, within the Research Councils and beyond(e.g. the current RCUK Digital Economy theme (opens in new window) in which AHRC is an active partner, in order to maximise our work in this broad area.

 Based on our initial scoping activities, some ideas for possible research areas are: